 Year-At-A-Glance calendars will be made available in the first week of school.
 A Month-At-A-Glance calendar is also distributed throughout the year, to accommodate for any changes and provide more detail on programs.

-The school will be open by 3:45 pm each Wednesday to welcome students for an after-school snack (which we will provide) and newly implemented structured social time which may include Israeli games, mini-fitness class, and homework catch-up time.
+The school will be open by 3:45 pm each Wednesday to welcome students for an after-school snack.
+At this time snack will not be provided due to the pandemic – please bring your own.
+Before class begins, we offer structured social time which may include Israeli games, mini-fitness class, and homework catch-up time.

 Hebrew School will officially begin at 4:30 pm.